AloisSeckar/demos-java/README.md

 ## Contributing
 You can help making this project better!

+Look for the [issues](https://github.com/AloisSeckar/demos-java/issues) to see what can be done.

+The most important rule: **Your code must compile and run under Java 25**.
+Please, do not submit broken code in PRs.

 Check the [contribution guide](/CONTRIBUTING.md) or contact me directly for more info.

 ## Author